How to Use ChatGPT for Personal Finance: A Beginner’s Guide to AI Budgeting

 “I make $[your monthly income] per month after taxes.
 My fixed expenses are: rent $[amount], utilities $[amount], car payment $[amount], insurance $[amount], subscriptions $[amount].
 I want to save for [your goal] within [timeframe].
 Create a realistic monthly budget that helps me reach this goal while still having money for food, gas, and some fun.”

 ChatGPT will come back with a breakdown that looks something like the 50/30/20 rule (50% needs, 30% wants, 20% savings), but customized to your actual numbers.
-It’ll also point out if your goal is unrealistic given your income, which is useful information even if it’s not what you want to hear.
+It’ll also point out if your goal is unrealistic given your income, which is useful even if it’s not what you want to hear.

-What I like about this approach is that you can push back.
+You can push back.
 If it suggests cutting your food budget to $200 and that’s impossible for your family, just tell it.
 Say “That food budget won’t work for a family of four.
 What else can we adjust?”
 It’ll recalculate.

 This video walks through several practical ChatGPT prompts for budgeting: